arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS/l2l3wm.rst

 Objective
 ^^^^^^^^^

-I need to prepare a startup-config for the first SPINE switch to enable ZTPSERVER.
+I need to prepare a startup-config for the first SPINE switch to enable ZTPServer.

 Solution
 ^^^^^^^^